Encino Paternity Lawyers

 Once the test is complete, the testing facility will mail the results to the alleged father, and make the court aware of the outcome.
 The court will then either establish the father as the child's legal parent (if genetic testing supports such an outcome) or rule that the alleged father is not the child's legal parent.

-At Zahn Law Office, we'll work with you to ensure your paternity case goes smoothly.
+At Zahn Law Offices, we'll work with you to ensure your paternity case goes smoothly.
 Contact our Encino paternity lawyers online or via phone at (805) 804-9100 to schedule a consultation.

 “He made magic happen when No other attorney would even take the time to discuss my matter.”- Chris M.